Inspire Therapy

 for Sleep Apnea

-What Is Inspire Therapy?
+What is Inspire therapy?

 Inspire is specifically designed for patients who cannot tolerate or do not benefit from CPAP therapy.
 You simply press a button on a small remote control at bedtime to turn it on and press again in the morning to turn it off.
 Capital ENT has been offering Inspire therapy for over 10 years and has treated hundreds of patients across Central Texas.